moondroidcoder/moondroidcoder/README.md

 ## **Mobile Engineer, Content creator and Indie Developer!!**

 Ello!!
 I'm Moon/Zack/Sunny/Mohamed.
-I'm a solo programmer currently not in a team, I specialize in a few languages and frameworks and mobile porting + general development 👀.
+I'm a solo programmer currently working on Base game FNF, I specialize in a few languages and frameworks and mobile porting + general development 👀.
 I'm still on my first amateur ambitious steps as a programmer, I have a tiny bit of experience unfortunately!
-Looking for a solid project to put my time into hehehe.

    <p align="left">